MicrosoftDocs/architecture-center/docs/solution-ideas/articles/business-process-management-content.md

   The ingest step aggregates content from a range of sources, including structured and unstructured data.

-  You can ingest different types of content like project-related items including SOWs, requests for proposal, and sales team correspondence.
+  For business process management, you can ingest different types of content like project-related items including SOWs, requests for proposal, and sales team correspondence.
 Or, financial-related content can be ingested including invoice archives, W2 forms, receipts, healthcare claim forms, bank statements, legal agreements, balance sheets, income statements, cash flow statements, company disclosures, SEC documents, and annual reports.

 - **Enrich**